avheuv/astro/_posts/2005-4-2-Modern-Detectors.md

 title: Modern Detectors
 ---

+- Watch [Catching Starlight](https://youtu.be/7RxUA2UNWvI?si=ripTvxrZmSHs1sGh) - an excellent introduction to astronomical detectors from our friends at the European Southern Observatory.
+- Digital cameras have played an essential role in revolutionizing the science of astronomy.
+Watch the teacher video [CCDs, Pictures, and Pixels](https://www.youtube.com/watch?v=2T_ZP07lnRI), which describes how digital cameras work.
 - Explore [6.3 Visible-Light Detectors and Instruments](https://openstax.org/books/astronomy-2e/pages/6-3-visible-light-detectors-and-instruments) to learn about the various types of visible-light detectors, including the human eye, photographic film, and CCDs.
 - Review [6.4 Radio Telescopes](https://openstax.org/books/astronomy-2e/pages/6-4-radio-telescopes) to understand the principles behind radio astronomy, the use of radio telescopes and interferometers for enhanced resolution, and the advancements in radar astronomy.
 - Read [6.5 Observations outside Earth’s Atmosphere](https://openstax.org/books/astronomy-2e/pages/6-5-observations-outside-earths-atmosphere) to explore the challenges and benefits of observing in different bands of the spectrum from outside Earth's atmosphere, including the use of orbiting observatories for infrared, ultraviolet, X-ray, and gamma-ray observations.